Design Initiative

 • Replaced a painful After Effects module with tools faculty called "more career-relevant, future-relevant, and enjoyable."

-• Students hit working prototypes faster; tighter intention–execution alignment than faculty had seen in comparable courses.
+• Students hit working prototypes faster, with tighter intention-to-execution alignment than faculty had seen in comparable courses.

 • Even AI-skeptics valued exploring frontier tools beyond familiar LLMs.